A Big Bold Beautiful Journey

 A Big Bold Beautiful Journey is a 2025 American romantic fantasy film directed by Kogonada and written by Seth Reiss.
 The film stars Margot Robbie, Colin Farrell, Kevin Kline, and Phoebe Waller-Bridge.

 A Big Bold Beautiful Journey was first released in the Philippines on September 17, 2025, and was released in the United States by Sony Pictures Releasing on September 19, 2025.
-The film received mixed reviews from critics.
+The film received mixed reviews from critics and was a box office bomb, grossing $20.2 million against a $45 million net budget.

 Plot

 When his car is clamped, David visits a peculiar "Car Rental Company" where he is given the only model of car offered, a 1994 Saturn SL with a special GPS.
 Driving to a friend's wedding, David is introduced to Sarah, who is uninterested in marriage or relationships, while David, who emigrated from Ireland as a teenager, reveals his childhood dream was becoming a husband and father.
 David declines to dance with Sarah, and she spends the night with someone else.

 Driving home, the GPS directs David to a rest stop Burger King where he runs into Sarah.
 Despite their flirtation, she remains pessimistic about relationships.
 Ready to go their separate ways, they discover they both rented cars from the unusual company.
 When Sarah's car refuses to start, David's GPS instructs him to pick her up, and they set off on their journey together.

 The GPS guides them to their first stop, a mysterious door in the woods.
 Stepping through, they find themselves in a lighthouse in Canada David had once visited.
 They return to the car and reach another strange door which Sarah recognizes as the back entrance to her favorite art museum.
 Inside, they explore the paintings she often viewed with her mother who died when she was in college.
 Back in the car, Sarah remembers an enjoyable road trip with her estranged father.

 Their next destination is a greenhouse where they find the doors to David's high school.
 Inside, he relives the day he starred in the school production of How to Succeed in Business Without Really Trying, with Sarah and his parents in the audience.
 He confesses his feelings for a costar and relives her rejection, but derails the show by confronting her onstage with hard truths about the future.
 Sarah joins the musical number instead, as the entire auditorium sings the pair of them on their way.